NEUROMUSCULAR DISEASE: TYPICAL PATTERNS

 GENERAL PRINCIPLES

-- Clinical patterns: The neuromuscular evaluation begins with an evaluation
+- General: The neuromuscular evaluation

-when selective involvement occurs
+- General Most useful for differential diagnosis when selective involvement occurs

 - Motor